podledges/Swap-Calculator/README.md

   ## Acknowledgments & References

-  **References**

-  * **Miron, Paul. *Pricing and Hedging Swaps*.** This book served as our primary educational resource and reference guide.
-It provided the foundational knowledge on pricing methods, swap valuation, and the underlying mathematics that power the core logic of this calculator.

-  **Inspiration**
+  **web-app Inspiration**

   * **[AnimeStats](https://www.animestats.tf/)**
     This site served as our main inspiration for the user interface.
 We referenced its layout and visual design heavily when structuring the frontend of our application.

+  **Background**

+  *  Our first internship was both at ***Triquesta*** , where we had spent the first 2 and a half weeks reading a Masters Level Textbook about Swaps, which was an *eye-opening* experience, probably because podledges had 0 total hours spent in any Economics.
+Working out the  book examples were painful the 1st week or 2, when just a newbie.
+With constant exposure to this finance world, the intuition behind it gradually became clearer.
+Once the main *quirks* of finance math could be understood; understanding or modeling novel finance concepts becomes a lot more natural.
+Further strengthened as we worked upon this calculator.

+  **References**

+  * **Miron, Paul. *Pricing and Hedging Swaps*.** This book served as our primary educational resource and reference guide.
+It provided the foundational knowledge on pricing methods, swap valuation, and the un

   <br>